radavis/ubuntu-for-development/docs/README.md

 How to get a development environment up and running on Ubuntu.

-This guide assumes you have a dedicated laptop or desktop computer for this process, and that you have made a backup of any personal data that ison the machine.
+This guide assumes you have a dedicated laptop or desktop computer for this process, and that you have made a backup of any personal data that is on the machine.